wix-playground/stylable-components/_docs/modal/readme.md

 #### Modal Roles

-Modal children can have a `role` attribute that allows them to declare which part of the modal is described by the node.
+Children (subcomponents) of a **modal** component can have a `role` attribute that allows them to declare which part of the modal is described by the child subcomponent.

 | role | class | description |
 | --- | --- | --- |